Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Abstract

 \section{Abstract}

-While state-of-the-art language models (LMs) surpass the vast majority of humans in certain domains, their reasoning remains largely opaque, undermining trust in their output.
-Furthermore, while autoregressive LMs can output explicit reasoning, their true reasoning process is opaque, which introduces risks like deception and hallucination.
-In this work, we introduce the Prototype Transformer (ProtoT)---an autoregressive LM architecture based on prototypes (parameter vectors), posed as an alternative to the standard self-attention-based transformers.
-ProtoT works by means of two-way communication between the input sequence and the prototypes, and we show that this leads to the prototypes automatically capturing nameable concepts (e.g.\ \enquote{woman}) during training.
-They provide the potential to interpret the model's reasoning and allow for targeted edits of its behavior.
-Furthermore, by design, the prototypes create communication channels that aggregate contextual information at different time scales, aiding interpretability.
-In terms of computation scalability, ProtoT scales linearly with sequence length vs the quadratic scalability of SOTA self-attention transformers.
-Compared to baselines, ProtoT scales well with model and data size, and performs well on text generation and downstream tasks (GLUE).
-ProtoT exhibits robustness to input perturbations on par or better than some baselines, but differs from them by providing interpretable pathways showing how robustness and sensitivity arises.
-Reaching close to the performance of state-of-the-art architectures, ProtoT paves the way to creating well-performing autoregressive LMs interpretable by design.
+While state-of-the-art language models (LMs) surpass the vast majority of humans in certain domains, their reasoning remains largely opaque, reducing trust and risking deception and hallucination.
+In this work, we introduce the Prototype Transformer (ProtoT)---an autoregressive LM architecture that replaces the quadratic-cost self-attention in the transformer with a linear-cost module based on prototypes (parameter vectors).
+In ProtoT, the prototypes create communication channels aggregating contextual information at different time scales.
+We show that this leads to the prototypes automatically capturing nameable concepts (e.g.\ \enquote{woman}) during training, and it provides the potential to interpret the model’s reasoning and do targeted edits of its behavior.
+Compared to baselines, ProtoT scales well with model and data size, shows robustness to input perturbations, and performs well on text generation and downstream tasks (GLUE).
+These results suggest that ProtoT is a promising step toward autoregressive language models that are more interpretable by design.